influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/query_language/spec.md

 ### SHOW STATS

-Returns detailed statistics on available components an InfluxDB node and available (enabled) components.
+Returns detailed statistics on available components of an InfluxDB node and available (enabled) components.

+For more information on using the `SHOW STATS` command, see [Using the SHOW STATS command to monitor InfluxDB](/platform/monitoring/show-stats/).

 ```
 show_stats_stmt = "SHOW STATS [ FOR '<component>' | 'indexes' ]"